vovadoma/NodeJS-Docs/README.md

 - Cache like as memory Map or redis

 #### Applications:
-- quiz (learn english words, use any open api for words and translate)
+- quiz (learn english words, use any open api for words and translate, telegram chanel)
 - messenger (course task)
 - openprocurement.api’s parser and client